Depression

 How to get support

 If you need some support with your mental health, try Togetherall.
 NCHA has partnered with Togetherall to give customers (aged 16 and over) access to a safe online space where people can ask questions and support each other with mental health concerns.
+Read the Togetherall privacy policy to understand what they do with your data.

 To learn more about depression and how to manage it take a look at the guide to depression from Mind.